Guide to Paihia for Budget Travellers

 If you thought the islands and the coast were spectacular, then wait until you see Paihia’s underwater world.
 The Bay of Islands is teeming with marine life found in reefs and kelp forests.
 Qualified divers can even do a couple of wreck dives in the area down to the Rainbow Warrior or The Canterbury.
 Additionally, explore underwater caves and all the hidden wildlife they possess.

 Go out on a fishing charter in the Bay of Islands and it’s more than likely that you’ll return with a few snappers for dinner.
 Either take a fishing charter or make it an overnight experience with one of the overnight cruise operators, such as The Rock Adventure Cruise.
+Check out this cruise on Viator and Tripadvisor.

 Learn more about Paihia’s water activities in 12 Paihia Must-Dos.